© 2024 by Michael Firth KC, Gray's Inn Tax Chambers

 [40] That means that one of the two pieces that Mr Harris relied upon to argue that the clock started running in October 2002 was not available to him.
 It is therefore unnecessary to consider whether the other one (quantum) was available or not, but we will deal shortly with his arguments, not least because the facts form part of the runup to the next crucial event in February 2003."
 (ERF Limited v.
 HMRC [2012] UKUT 105 (TCC), Mann J and Judge Hellier)

-Actual knowledge by HMRC required
+Actual knowledge of the information by HMRC required

 “The knowledge referred to in s 73(6)(b) is actual, and not constructive knowledge (see Customs and Excise Comrs v Post Office [1995] STC 749 at 755).
 In this context, I understand constructive knowledge to mean knowledge of evidence which the commissioners do not in fact have, but which they could and would have if they had taken the necessary steps to acquire it.”
 (Pegasus Birds Ltd v.
 CEC [1999] STC 95 at 101).

 “The statutory question focuses on the date on which HMRC acquire knowledge of the evidence itself, and not the date on which they become aware merely of its existence.
 Here, Mr Ansah identified the evidence he needed to examine (albeit the examination which led to the disputed assessment was later undertaken by Mr Gowrea) but we do not see how it could be said he had knowledge of the evidence itself…Mr Ansah identified material which was, rather than might have been, relevant, but the essential point remains the same: he identified the material, but was not in a position to identify the “evidence of facts” until the copies were supplied and he had the opportunity of examining them.”
 (Lithuanian Beer Limited v.
-HMRC [2017] UKUT 245 (TCC), §§39…40, Asplin J and Judge Bishopp).
+HMRC [2017] UKUT 245 (TCC), §§39…40, Asplin J and Judge Bishopp)

-Not relevant that either party has delayed in seeking/providing information
+- Not relevant that either party has delayed in seeking/providing information

 “Dealing first with the criticism that HMRC ought to have asked for information sooner the difficulty with this argument is that it amounts to saying that HMRC ought to have known the information at an earlier point in time.
 This would fall foul of the principle, as set out by Dyson J, that the relevant knowledge for the purposes of s 12(4)(b) is actual knowledge not constructive knowledge (the third principle above at [56]).
 The time limit is breached in situations where HMRC actually had the requisite evidence earlier not where it ought to have asked for it earlier.
 While the implication that HMRC might prolong their window of time to assess by not asking for information might seem surprising the words of s12(4)(b) refer to evidence of knowledge which “comes to” the Commissioners knowledge and there is no hook elsewhere in the provision to hang an argument that the time limit is breached by an omission by them to ask for information…As to HMRC’s complaint that an appellant cannot properly pray in aid the time in which they failed to provide the information sought in a similar way there is nothing in the relevant legal principles or the wording of s 12(4)(b) to suggest that this would provide a separate factor which would affect the start point of the time limit or the application of the one year period set out in the legislation once time had began to run.
 The only significance of a delay is the one that one follows indirectly; if an appellant has not provided the requested relevant information them it foregoes the opportunity to equip HMRC with actual knowledge and runs the risk of prolonging the start point for HMRC’s time to assess.”
 (Societe Air France v.
 HMRC [2016] UKFTT 136 (TC), §§92…93)

-HMRC’s entire knowledge to be taken into account
+- HMRC’s entire knowledge to be taken into account

 “In my opinion, the tribunal were entitled to and, if pressed to do so, should have enquired as to the date when any relevant facts came to the knowledge of the commissioners.”
 (SJ Grange Ltd v.
 CEC [1979] STC 183 at 191).